Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Introduction

 \section{Introduction}

-Tipping elements are important components of the Earth's climate system because they may undergo abrupt transitions within a few decades, bringing them to a disrupted state~\cite{Lenton2008,ArmstrongMcKay2022}.
+Tipping elements are important components of the Earth's climate system because they may undergo abrupt transitions, bringing them to a disrupted state \cite{Lenton2008,ArmstrongMcKay2022}.
 We focus here on two subsystems: the Atlantic Meridional Overturning Circulation (AMOC) and the Amazon rainforest.

-The AMOC plays a major role in meridional heat transport, thus influencing the climate of the Northern Hemisphere and, more generally, of the entire planet. \cite{Stommel1961} was the first to suggest it may be prone to tipping by observing bistability in a conceptual model.
-Such behaviour has since then been confirmed in a hierarchy of models~\cite{Weijer2019}, including fully coupled General Circulation Models (GCMs)~\cite{vanWesten2024}.
-This same paper has also highlighted a physics-based indicator that the AMOC is in a bistable regime, namely the freshwater it transports across its southern boundary.
+The AMOC plays a major role in meridional heat transport, thus influencing the climate of the Northern Hemisphere and, more generally, of the entire planet. \cite{Stommel1961} was the first to suggest it may be prone to tipping by finding bistability in a conceptual model.
+Since then, hysteresis behavior has been found across the whole hierarchy of models~\cite{Weijer2019}.
+In particular, \cite{vanWesten2024a} simulated an AMOC collapse in the Community Earth System Model (CESM), a fully coupled General Circulation Model (GCM).
+Van Westen, Kliphuis, and Dijkstra (2024) highlighted the possibility that the AMOC may be on tipping course using a physical indicator: the freshwater transported by the AMOC across the southern boundary of the Atlantic Ocean.
 Available observations~\cite{Bryden2011,Garzoli2013} of this indicator suggest that the AMOC is indeed in such a bistable regime.
+Note, however, that most models from the Coupled Model Intercomparison Project phase 6 (CMIP6) disagree on the current-day AMOC amplitude~\cite{Weijer2020} and suffer from freshwater biases~\cite{vanWesten2024b}.
+As a result of these biases, they are likely too stable, which may even prevent the existence of a stable collapsed state~\cite{Mecking2017,Gent2018,Vanderborght2025}.